chochimus/admin-dashboard/README.md

 ### See it in action!

-There is a github page for this simply click the link! (not designed for mobile)
+There is a github page for this simply click [this link!](https://chochimus.github.io/admin-dashboard/) (not designed for mobile)

 ### Contributing